Bud Schwenk: Professional career

 Schwenk began work in 1950 as the chief operating officer of the Mississippi Valley branch of Junior Achievement, a non-profit that prepares young people for the workforce.
 He stayed at Junior Achievement for 30 years.
 He engaged in civic organizations in St. Louis, and was on the board of the city's Better Business Bureau.
 He also was a director and founder of the Spanish Lake Bank & Trust Company.
 Between 1971 and 1975, he was chairman of the Missouri State Athletic Commission.

+Schwenk died on October 1, 1980, of lung cancer.
+He was 63 years old at the time of his death.

-Schwenk died in 1980.
-He was inducted into the Washington University Sports Hall of Fame in 1991, and his number 42 jersey is the only one retired by the Washington Bears.
+Schwenk was inducted into the Washington University Sports Hall of Fame in 1991, and his number 42 jersey is the only one retired by the Washington Bears.